Five Business Tips to Improve Your Amazon Sales

 By: Skip McGrath

-Another way to improve your Amazon sales is to pay attention to the statistics.
-Amazon looks at several of your account activities to see how well you are doing.
+Amazon looks at all of your account activities to see how well you are doing.
 These include:

-Keeping these metrics within Amazon Standards are critical for two reasons.
-One is if they get too bad, Amazon will simply cancel your account.
-The second reason is that Amazon uses these metrics as one of the major factors when they determine who wins the buy box for a given product that is being sold by several sellers.
-Price is the biggest factor when Amazon determines who wins the buy box, but if your metrics are poor, you can lose the buy box even if you are the lowest price seller.
+Price is still the biggest factor when Amazon determines who wins the buy box, but if your metrics are poor, you can lose the buy box even if you are the lowest price seller.

-There is a very simple rule on Amazon: The more items you have listed (and in stock), the more you will sell every day.
-I am always amazed to see sellers who have been selling on Amazon for more than a year or two and they have less than 50 to 100 listing SKUs.
+The more items you have listed (and in stock), the more you will sell every day.
+I am always amazed to see sellers who have been selling on Amazon for more than a year or two, who have less than 100 to 150 listing SKUs.
 (SKU stands for Stock Keeping Unit.
-It is a number you make up and assign to keep track of your products.
-Each separate item you list on Amazon requires a SKU )
+A SKU is a number you make up to keep track of your products.
+Each separate item you list on Amazon requires a SKU.
+If you don’t assign one –Amazon will assign a random one.)

-to make sure you replenish items when you start to get low on stock.
-When you run out of stock, Amazon removes that listing from results and your
+inventory levels to make sure you replenish items when you start to get low.

-Non-performing inventory (NPI) is inventory that sells either very slowly or not at all.
-Having this inventory in stock hurts you in two ways.
+NPI is inventory that sells either slowly or not at all.
+Keeping this inventory in stock hurts you in two ways.

 #5 - Raise Your Average Selling Price (ASP)

-If you sell 50 items a day and make a dollar on each one, then you are making $350 a week or $1,470 per month.
-But, if you make an average $10 on
+If you sell 50 items a day and make $1.50 on each one, then you are making

 The Complete Amazon Marketing System is a two-volume printed training manual over 350 pages long.
 It also comes with several training videos, over a dozen free bonuses and free lifetime membership in my Wholesale Sourcing Members Site.